bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 |Warning icon| **Warning:** As of this writing, HD wallet programs are not expected to be fully compatible, so users must only use the same HD wallet program with the same HD-related settings for a particular root seed.

 The root seed is hashed to create 512 bits of seemingly-random data, from which the master private key and master chain code are created (together, the master extended private key).
-The master public key is derived from the master private key using :ref:`“point()” <term-point-function>`, which, together with the master chain code, is the master extended public key.
+The master public key is derived from the master private key using :term:`“point()” <Point function>`, which, together with the master chain code, is the master extended public key.
 The master extended keys are functionally equivalent to other extended keys; it is only their location at the top of the hierarchy which makes them special.

 Hardened Keys
 ^^^^^^^^^^^^^